subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 $$ X_{n+1} = X_n -\eta \nabla_x E_W(X) +\sqrt{2\eta}\epsilon_n,\ \ n = 0,1,2,...  $$

 Note that by taking the derivative $\nabla_x p_W(X)$, the dependence on $Z_W$ goes away in the Langevin equation!
 The first two terms on the RHS of this equation are just the Newton method for finding the vector $X$ at which the function $E_W(X)$ is minimized (or equivalently the probability $p_W(X)$ is maximized), while the third term adds some noise to the process.
-Hence the overall effect is that of moving the system state to regions of higher probability, while the noise term enables the iteration to ocassionally jump out of local minima so that there is a greater probability that the iteration ends near a deeper minima.
+Hence the overall effect is that of moving the system state to regions of lower energy (and higher probability), while the noise term enables the iteration to ocassionally jump out of local minima so that there is a greater probability that the iteration ends near a deeper minima.
 This equation is also sometimes referred to as the Langevin diffusion, especially for its continuous time version.

-The beauty of the Langevin diffusion is that enables us to generate samples from the distribution $p_W(X)$ without having to explicitly compute the partition function $Z$ or even the energy function $E$, all that we need are estimates of the score function $\nabla_x E_W(X)$.
+The beauty of the Langevin diffusion is that enables us to generate samples from the distribution $p_W(X)$ without having to explicitly compute the partition function $Z_W$ or even the energy function $E_W$, all that we need are estimates of the score function $\nabla_x E_W(X)$.
 This frees us from the necessity of relating the energy function back to the inter-node interactions and enables sampling from arbitrarily complex energy functions.
 Note that unlike the Gibbs equation the Langevin equation can also be used for the case when the state $X_n$ is a collection of real numbers.
 Although not very well known yet, the Langevin diffusion is probably the most important equation in the modern theory of generative models.

 ## Training EBMs Using Score Functions